anas-didi95/anasdidi-dev/content/blog/_common-git-commands-usages/index.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-It is recommended to check the state of the files before committing to avoid any mistakes happen.
+The recommendation is to check the state of the files before committing to avoid any mistakes happen.

 ---